White-Give22/bugs2.0/README.md

 Fourth, after you win clear the bugs there will be a button that link to a webstie that link to other useless websites.

 Fifth, have fun with games and also with useless websites.

+# More on the spider

+There will be adding background story of the spider and games on that.

+Planning on having hatching egg game and  hidden spider game as the story told.

+fix the problem that bug go out of the screen in first game(clicking on the bugs to clear) .